PeteMichaud/petemichaud.github.com/_posts/2013-01-21-no-refresh-on-request.md

 requires a new diff operation between the current DOM and the new DOM instead of manual insertion of the changed elements.

-Benchmarks would have to be performed, but I suspect the extra load would be negligable, especially considering the browser-level optimizations that become possible.
+Benchmarks would have to be performed, but I suspect the extra load would be negligible, especially considering the browser-level optimizations that become possible.

-You also save programmer cycles because you eliminate fairly large and generally flakey areas of code from all web applications that use this technology.
+You also save programmer cycles because you eliminate fairly large and generally flaky areas of code from all web applications that use this technology.

 ## Conclusion